 The existing sewage collection system in the City of Grants Pass is comprised of 23 separate drainage basins and a total of about 0.8 million feet of sewer pipelines ranging in size from 4 inches to 42 inches in diameter.
 Approximately one-half of these sewers are at least 50 years old, with most of the old pipes clustered in the downtown area.

-The Pine Street Sewer project consisted of installing 4,270 feet of new 18-inch diameter sanitary sewer pipe and service laterals and 1,900 feet of new 21-inch diameter sanitary sewer pipe and service laterals in a residential portion of Grants Pass, Ore.
+The Pine Street Sewer project consisted of open trench placement of 4,270 feet of new 18-inch diameter PVC sanitary sewer pipe and service laterals, 1,900 feet of new 21-inch diameter PVC sanitary sewer pipe and service laterals in a residential portion of Grants Pass, Ore.